DankBlissey/Space-Invaders/README.md

 ## State of project:
 Currently, the emulator is running well, in a dynamically resizable window with a background and colour overlay, and with audio.
-Audio volume is currently quite inconsistent; some sounds are far too loud.
+Audio volume may be inconsistent.
 ### Things to add:
 - More consistent audio volume
 - Visual effects: CRT scanlines, glow effect, etc  (?)
 - GUI for setting up ROM and Audio files (?)
 - Windows installer (?)
 - Controller support (?)